PonyWarrior/PonyQOL2/README.md

 - DoorIndicators
     - Enabled by default
     - Shows indicators on doors, showing if the next room contains a fountain and/or resources.
 If PonyAO is installed it also shows which rooms contain pylons in Ephyra.

+- PermanentLocationCount
+    - Enabled by default
+    - Permanently shows the location counter.

+- RepeatableChaosTrials
+    - Enabled by default
+    - Maked all Chaos Trials repeatable.
+Repeatable star dust reward can be enabled.
+Also shows Chaos trials which you can't do yet.